grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 :::note

-Extension points living in core Grafana should start with `grafana/` and extension points living in plugins should start with `/plugins` followed by the plugin id e.g. `plugins/<PLUGIN_ID>/`.
+Extension points living in core Grafana should start with `grafana/` and extension points living in plugins should have IDs starting with `/plugins` followed by the plugin ID, for example, `plugins/<PLUGIN_ID>/`.

 :::